files-community/Website/src/routes/docs/configuring/replace-file-explorer/+page.md

 ---
-title: Set Files as the default file manager
+title: Replace File Explorer with Files
 ---

 Windows doesn't have an official method for changing the default file manager.
 In order to work around this limitation, we developed a workaround that works for most scenarios including the `win` + `e` shortcut.